 Turn your attention away from your breathing while still maintaining your deep breaths.
 Start to count to 10.
 If a thought comes into your mind, start over at 1.
 Just keep counting to 10.

 I would hope that you won't remember anything after this step, as you should be sleeping soundly.
 In an ideal situation, your racing mind should quiet and you will be full comatose within five minutes of this mediation practice.
 But if your situation isn't ideal, you should hopefully be asleep within 10 minutes.
-And be sure to check out my article on tips to get a full night's sleep.
+And be sure to check out my article on tips to get a full night's sleep and the best things you need for practicing yoga.
 If you practice these tips, you will hopefully have less trouble sleeping on a regular basis.